-When booting computer I receive several beeps
+When booting the computer, I receive several beeps

 Keyboard has a stuck key